borkod/CYC2025/presentation.md

 - Managing access keys across multiple users, services, and systems becomes complex as environments grow.
 - Access keys are harder to track and audit compared to IAM roles.
 - Against corporate, enterprise, or regulatory security policies.
 - Access keys are tied to specific IAM users.
-Can't use RBAC to only assume permissions needed for specific use cases.
+Can't use RBAC to only assume roles needed for specific use cases.

 -->
 ## DO NOT USE ACCESS KEYS